ehyoo/eas499-db-bench/README.md

 We present some tests that seek to simulate some queries that might occur.

 ## The Data Model
-To test this, we create a simple e-commerse data model.
+To test this, we create a simple e-commerce data model.
 We have three main models: the user, the order, and the merchandise.

 The user: